 Applicants must be a team of two people.
-Each team member must be undertaking a STEM degree at an Australian university and have completed, or currently undertaking, their third year.
+Each team member must be undertaking an engineering or maths degree at an Australian university and have completed, or currently undertaking, their penultimate year.
 You do not need to be eligible for a defence security clearance, however you do need to inform us of your Australian residency or visa status in your CV.
 Students are invited to apply from all around Australia but will have to be willing to make the move to Adelaide as the internship will be based in the Adelaide Office.
-Shortlisted applicants will be interviewed in person, or via Skype.
+Shortlisted applicants will be interviewed in person, or via video conference.

 What do you mean by ‘Paid internship’?